deficollective/deficollective.github.io/content/english/blog/tdc-october-report.md

 ## III.
 Treasury Report

-The initial treasury of the Collective has been established thanks to one-off contributions received from projects supportive of its vision, including the Liquity, Maverick, CatInAbox, DYAD, Diva, Retro, and Zero teams.
+The initial treasury of the Collective has been established thanks to a combination of donations and loans received from projects supportive of its vision, including the Liquity, Maverick, CatInAbox, DYAD, Diva, Retro, and Zero teams.
 Upon reception in early October, the total worth of these assets was $1,055M.
 Thanks to the productive deployment of these assets and the overall markets appreciating, by the end of October, the Collective was controlling north of $1.3M of its own assets.

 **The primary exposure comprises liquidity-driving tokens**, including veAERO, veRAM, veRETRO, vlLIQ & vlAURA, making up about 40% of the total asset value.
 The rest of the exposure comprises tokens mobilized in liquidity-providing positions, most of which are stablecoins (>25% of the total asset value) and ETH, as well as ARB, MATIC, OP & LQTY.